underscoreio/underscoreio/src/_posts/2017-06-02-uniting-church-and-state.md

 The problem here is we allocate a lot.
 We allocate a `Result` for every node in the DAG and for every data element we process.
 Usually we process a lot more elements than we have nodes in the graph.

 We can use the Church encoding to reduce the allocation!
-Instead of returning a `Result` we can call an `Receiver` with the correct method, where `Receiver` is the Church-encoding of `Result`.
+Instead of returning a `Result` we can call a `Receiver` with the correct method, where `Receiver` is the Church-encoding of `Result`.

 ```scala
 trait Receiver[A] {